elizaOS/agent-twitter-client/README.md

 #### Typical Workflow

 1.  **Create an Insight Rule**:
-    Use `scraper.CreateInsightInputQuery(query)` to define and save a search query.
+    Use `scraper.createInsightInputQuery(query)` to define and save a search query.
     This returns an object containing `id` and `rest_id`.
     **Crucially, you must use the `rest_id` value as the identifier for most subsequent Radar API calls.**

 2.  **(Recommended) Initialize the Rule**:
-    Call `scraper.InsightProviderGetQuery(rest_id)` shortly after creation.
+    Call `scraper.insightProviderGetQuery(rest_id)` shortly after creation.
     While this function's direct return value might not seem immediately useful, calling it appears necessary to fully initialize the rule for analytics fetching.

 3.  **Fetch Post Counts**:
-    Use `scraper.UsePostCountQuery(rest_id, from, to)` to retrieve daily post counts for the rule's query within a specific date range (using UNIX timestamps in seconds).
+    Use `scraper.usePostCountQuery(rest_id, from, to)` to retrieve daily post counts for the rule's query within a specific date range (using UNIX timestamps in seconds).

 4.  **Fetch Top Posts**:
-    Use `scraper.PostListQuery(query)` to get a timeline of top tweets matching a query string from the past 7 days.
+    Use `scraper.postListQuery(query)` to get a timeline of top tweets matching a query string from the past 7 days.
     Note: This function uses the _query string directly_, not the `rest_id` of an insight rule.

 5.  **List All Insight Rules**:
-    Use `scraper.InsightsListContextQuery()` to retrieve a list of all insight rules currently saved to your account.
+    Use `scraper.insightsListContextQuery()` to retrieve a list of all insight rules currently saved to your account.

 6.  **Delete an Insight Rule**:
-    Use `scraper.DeleteInsightButtonMutation(rest_id)` to remove a previously created insight rule using its `rest_id`.
+    Use `scraper.deleteInsightButtonMutation(rest_id)` to remove a previously created insight rule using its `rest_id`.

 ---